Summary

 application • medium - 4

-If you were in Rafael's position, what could you have done differently to protect yourself while still standing up for what's right?
+If you were in Don Rafael's position today, what would you do differently to protect yourself while still standing up for what's right?

 application • deep - 5

-What does this story reveal about the relationship between individual virtue and systemic corruption?
+What does this chapter reveal about the relationship between power, fear, and the need to destroy what threatens you?

 reflection • deep